 A discussion you may have with young people

-Perception is a process by which the retina detects an image and a signal is sent to the brain, which then interprets what is seen.
+Perception is a process by which the retina detects an image and a signal is sent to the brain, which interprets what is seen.
 Some would have us believe that this image is the truth and this is what the artist should strive to achieve in his work, but is what is perceived the truth?
-If one was daft enough to stand on a railway line and look along its length the rails appear to meet at a point somewhere in the distance, often referred to as a vanishing point.
-However, we know for a fact that railway lines do not meet at a point; otherwise the train would fall off the tracks.
+If one was daft enough to stand on a railway line and look along its length the rails appear to meet at a point somewhere in the distance.
+This is often referred to as a vanishing point.
+However, we know for a fact that railway lines do not meet at a point, otherwise the train would fall off the tracks.
 So what we see is not the literal truth, but the visual truth.
 Two forms of truth.

 It is only in the last 500 years or so, since the invention of perspective in the early Renaissance, that we have become obsessed with the visual truth.
-This phenomenon happened only in the west; in the east things were quite different.
+This phenomenon happened in the west; in the east things were quite different.
 Particularly, in Japan, China the emphasis was not so much on the visual truth, but on the literal truth.
 So a road would be painted parallel, a figure at the top of a mountain depicted the same size as one in the foreground.
 Why?
 Simply because people do not shrink because they are further away, neither does a road change shape.

-Children from all over the world draw and paint in exactly the same way until around the age of five when culture begins to exert its influence.
-A child paints the literal truth, the sky is blue and ‘up there’ the grass is green and ‘down here’ and there is nothing in between, hence the fact that children’s work will often have a blue strip along the top of the paper and a green one along the bottom.
+Children from all over the world draw and paint in exactly the same way until around the age of five, when culture begins to exert its influence.
+A child paints the literal truth, the sky is blue and ‘up there’ the grass is green and ‘down here’.
+There is nothing in between, hence children’s work will often have a blue strip along the top of the paper and a green one along the bottom.
 The work of eastern cultures is just as valid as ours, but is based on a radically different concept.
 What is known to be true rather than what is seen to be true.

 In the 1860’s contact with the east, especially Japan, influenced artists who began to experiment with some of these eastern ideas.
-This brought them into conflict with the art academics of the time who dismissed their ideas.
-We can detect this influence in the work of the Impressionists, but perhaps more so in the work of the great post-impressionist artists like Van Gogh, Cézanne and Gauguin.
+This brought these into conflict with the art academics of the time who dismissed their ideas.
+We can detect this eastern influence in the work of the Impressionists, but perhaps more so in the work of the great post-impressionist artists like Van Gogh, Cézanne and Gauguin.
 Cézanne, in particular, started to experiment with multiple viewpoints in a picture.
 If you look carefully at some of his still life paintings you will notice tables have been lifted at different angles to the surrounding objects.
 This was done deliberately to give the viewer a better view and to get around the limitations of trying to depict a 3D scene on a flat 2D surface.
-It was Picasso who took these ideas much further; he destroyed the traditional image creating a multi-faceted paintings based on multi-viewpoints.
+It was Picasso who took these ideas much further.
+He destroyed the traditional image creating a multi-faceted paintings based on multi-viewpoints.